12 Inspiring Civic Engagement Examples [Smart Initiatives]

 Why it Should Inspire You

-The preservation of our natural resources is an important cause with the power to bring people together.
+The preservation of our natural resources is an important community issue with the power to bring people together.
 Environmental issues help to foster engagement, stimulate dialogue, and grow community pride.
-When it comes to the preservation of our natural resources one of the most important segments of citizens that need to be involved and engaged is our young people, which is why we are inspired by the Watsonville, CA Environmental Science Workshop.
+When it comes to the preservation of our natural resources one of the most important segments of citizens to tap for collaborative projects is our young people, which is why we are inspired by the Watsonville, CA Environmental Science Workshop.

-According to the Watsonville Public Works & Utilities website, the Environmental Science Workshop is a unique program for students to engage in hands-on science concepts, while gaining an appreciation for how surplus materials can be kept out of landfills and re-used in creative and exciting ways.
+According to the Watsonville Public Works & Utilities website, the Environmental Science Workshop is a unique program for students to engage in hands-on science concepts, while gaining an appreciation for how surplus materials can be kept out of landfills and re-used in creative and exciting ways creating positive impacts.
 The Environmental Science Workshop program reaches over 600 students each week and creates environments where young people explore science by tinkering and becoming authors of their own educational experiences.
-Materials and tools are provided and the program is free.
+Materials and tools are provided, and the program is free.

 Environmental Class Topics to Engage Your Community

-If you’re as inspired by Watsonville as I am and are thinking about holding youth environmental education classes in your community but are in need of course content ideas, here are some class suggestions to help you get started:
+If you’re as inspired by Watsonville as I am and are thinking about holding youth environmental education classes in your community, you may need some course content ideas.
+Here are some class suggestions to help you get started:

 6. Hurricane Irma Resources, Zephyrhills, FL

-The full extent of the damage caused by 2017 hurricanes Harvey, Irma, and Maria are still unknown.
-Early estimates put the damage caused by hurricane Irma anywhere from $50 to $100 million.
-A devastating natural disaster is every municipality’s—and citizen’s—worst nightmare.
-Before, during, and after a natural disaster, citizens will turn first to their local government to provide safety information, evacuation instructions, shelter information, and other potentially life-saving news and resources.
+The full extent of the damage caused by 2017 hurricanes Harvey, Irma, and Maria was devastating.
+Estimates put the damage caused by hurricane Irma anywhere from $50 to $100 million.
+A social issue like a harmful natural disaster is every municipality’s—and citizen’s—worst nightmare.
+Before, during, and after a natural disaster, citizens will turn first to their local government to play a vital role and provide safety information, evacuation instructions, shelter information, and other potentially life-saving news and resources.

 In the days after hurricane Irma, the City of Zephyrhills, Florida used its civic website as a platform for important safety information.
 On its homepage, it added important safety and recovery updates to its main “News and Announcements” section, such as when to expect tree and debris pickup, who to contact if your home had been damaged, and business disaster assistance information.

 When a natural disaster strikes, it can destroy the physical structures that make up a community, but it can never tear apart the people that call that community home.
-In Zephyrhills, like in so many communities impacted by Hurricanes Harvey, Irma, and Maria, citizens and their local leaders have come together to rebuild their home.
+In Zephyrhills, like in so many communities impacted by hurricanes, citizens and their local leaders have come together to rebuild their home.
 It is this type of engagement—for a greater cause—that inspires us and reinforces that no natural disaster can ever truly destroy the essence of what makes a community a home.

 Tips for Local Government Community Preparedness